James Ray Cable: Implication in other murders

 In December 2003, DNA tests were carried out to attempt to link Cable to any unsolved crimes.
 When the tests were complete the following year, Cable was linked to, and subsequently charged with, three murders from the 1980s.
-The first of the these to occur was Sandra Kellems, 18: on June 8, 1982, Sandra Kellems was celebrating her 18th birthday.
-That day she decided to go to a friend's house in Owensboro.
-Kellems never arrived, and the next day her body was found under several trees and bushes.
-She had been sexually assaulted and killed by brick which was used to slam against her head.
+The first of these to occur was Sandra Kellems, who, on June 8, 1982, was celebrating her 18th birthday.
+She decided to go to a friend's house in Owensboro but never arrived.
+The following day, her body was found under several trees and bushes.
+She had been sexually assaulted and killed by blows to the head with a brick.
 Her purse was not found in her possession.
 At the crime scene, police made plaster casts of footprints found in the area.
-The second of these was Oma Marie Bird, 26: on December 11, 1986, the body of 26-year-old Oma Marie Bird was found in an alleyway by two children walking to school.
-The final of these was the murder of Helen Booth, 24, which Cable was originally considered a suspect in: On May 11, 1989, the body of 24-year-old Helen V. Booth, who was pregnant, was found in Riverside Park.
-She had been raped, gagged, and bludgeoned to death.
+The second of these was Oma Marie Bird, 26.
+On December 11, 1986, her body was found in an alleyway by two children walking to school.
+The final of these was the murder of Helen Booth, 24, a crime for which Cable had originally been considered a suspect.
+On May 11, 1989, her body was found in Riverside Park.
+Booth, who was pregnant, had been raped, gagged, and bludgeoned to death.